LispEngineer/stm-midi-poc1-sw/README.md

   * 32 KHz
   * Clock Polarity Low

+# Hardware Notes

+## Serial console

+* Only the Ground pin needs to be connected
+  * The 3.3V pin does *not* need a connection

 # EVT1 Problems Noted

 Problems exist on both assembled boards.
-Note one board is missing J5 so easy to differentiate
+Note one board is missing J5 so easy to differentiate.

+## Tests remaining

+* MIDI Out
+* I2C
+* SPI
+* GPIO
+* The other serial ports

+## P0

+* MIDI In doesn't seem to be working on either port
+  * TODO: Try both TRS-A or TRS-B
+* Enabling/disabling audio mute while no sound is playing makes an audible clicking sound on headphone out
+  * This is also audible on the line out
+  * It does not occur when I2S audio out is stopped

+## P1

 * Console is USART2
   * Nucleo boards use UART3 (oops!)
   * (But note the console UART works)

-* MIDI In doesn't seem to be working on either port
-  * TODO: Try both TRS-A or TRS-B
+## Fixed

-* Enabling/disabling I2S turns on/off the Green LED (!)
+* FIXED: Enabling/disabling I2S turns on/off the Green LED (!)
   using the q/w keys
   * I2S sound works (if you use the audio mute signal to enable output)
+  * Turns out the code was flashing this LED when filling I2S buffer